danielfcollier/py-umik-base-app/README.md

 Welcome!
 Whether you are an audio engineer, a hobbyist, or a developer looking to integrate high-quality audio measurement into your Python projects, this toolkit is for you.
 It provides a solid foundation (the "Base App") and a suite of ready-to-run tools to record, measure, and calibrate your microphone.

+## 🌟 What's Inside?

+It's included several ready-made applications to get you started immediately:

+* **📋 List Audio Devices:** Scans your computer and lists all connected audio input devices to help you find the specific "Device ID".
+* **🔍 Get UMIK-1 ID:** A helper utility that specifically hunts for a device named "UMIK-1" and prints its ID automatically.
+* **📏 Calibrate:** Reads the UMIK-1 unique calibration file and creates a digital filter to ensure your measurements are scientifically accurate.
+* **🎙️ Recorder:** A robust audio recorder that handles file names, directory creation, and buffering to save high-quality WAV files.
+* **📊 Decibel Meter:** A real-time digital meter that displays RMS, dBFS, LUFS (Loudness), and dBSPL (Sound Pressure Level).
+    ```text
+    INFO AudioConsumerThread [measured_at: 2025-12-14 10:59:17.672282] {'interval_s': '3.0000', 'rms': '0.0180', 'flux': '45.8031', 'dBFS': '-34.9183', 'LUFS': '-30.4443', 'dBSPL': '77.6267'} [audio-metrics]
+    ```

 ## 🚀 Getting Started

 ### Prerequisites